jtomaszk/trip-maker/README.md

 I wanted to implement a reasonably polished front-end, so I've used client-side JavaScript and Bootstrap styling to implement a simple form.
 When the user clicks the *Create Trip* button, client-side functions assemble the data from the input fields into a JavaScript object in the proper format.
 This object is passed to a server-side function where it is top-and-tailed with the necessary html tags and sent in an email to the user's own address.

 I've published the web app [here](https://goo.gl/grOK2u).
 You'll need to be signed in to Google and authorise the app to send emails using your Gmail account.
 Just fill in the details of the reservation and click *Create Trip*.
 An email should arrive in your inbox pretty much immediately, and Inbox should create a new Trip bundle a few minutes (or hours) later... be patient, it works in the end!

+NEW!
+Thanks to [Onlinedispatcher](https://github.com/Onlinedispatcher) for adding a tab for creating flights.